-The NX 300h has a contemporary interior that makes some rivals look a bit tired.
+The NX 300h has an angular, futuristic-looking interior that matches the car's exterior looks.
 It’s also very well equipped with an up-to-date infotainment system and high-quality stereo, while the fit and finish of materials is impeccable.

 Lexus NX 300h dashboard

-You sit high up as is typical for an SUV, with a commanding view of the road, and there’s plenty of adjustment in the seat and steering wheel for drivers of all shapes and sizes.
+You sit high up in the NX, as is typical for an SUV, and there’s plenty of adjustment in the electrically-adjusted seat and steering wheel for drivers of all shapes and sizes.
 The wheel itself is a grippy leather three-spoke design, with the usual controls for infotainment settings, and you look through the top half at a traditional twin-dial instrument pack.

 The centre console picks up some of the exterior angles and looks slick and upmarket with its mixture of hi-tech controls, an analogue clock and chrome and leather trim.
-It’s not as ergonomically efficient as some German rivals, but it does feel very luxurious and the seats are especially comfortable.
+It’s not as ergonomically efficient as some German rivals, and some of the switches and materials look a bit dated by comparison to more modern alternatives like the Audi Q5, but it does feel very luxurious and the seats are very comfortable.

 Equipment, options and accessories